kubu4/paper_oly_gbs/data_records.md

 - Describe files provided by BGI

 Genotyping information for all individuals is contained in the Genotype.xls file.
 This spreadsheet provides loci information for indvidual genotypes.
-Over 10,000 loci were identified (10,363) and used for unqiquely genoytping individuals.
+Over 10,000 loci were identified (10,363) and used for uniquely genoytping individuals.
 Each row corresponds to an identified locus and has been assigned a unique ID.
 The Consensu_Seq column provides an 82 nucleotide region containing an individual SNP that is unique to at least one of the individuals.
 The position of this SNP within that 82 base region is indicated in the pos column.
 The subsequent columns represent each of the 92 individuals.

 - SNPs